knockout/knockout/documentation/component-custom-elements.md

 You can use this technique if, for example, you want to control which subset of registered components may be used as custom elements.

-### Registering custom elements
+### Registering custom elements {#registering-custom-elements}

 If you are using the default component loader, and hence are registering your components using `ko.components.register`, then there is nothing extra you need to do.
 Components registered this way are immediately available for use as custom elements.

-If you have implemented a [custom component loader](component-loader.html), and are not using `ko.components.register`, then you need to tell Knockout about any element names you wish to use as custom elements.
+If you have implemented a [custom component loader](component-loaders.html), and are not using `ko.components.register`, then you need to tell Knockout about any element names you wish to use as custom elements.
 To do this, simply call `ko.components.register` - you don't need to specify any configuration, since your custom component loader won't be using the configuration anyway.
 For example,

     ko.components.register('my-custom-element', { /* No config needed */ });